Step-by-step guidance with links to official sites and realistic payment timelines.

 How Much Will I Get?

-Your monthly UIF benefit is calculated as:
+Your UIF benefit is calculated as follows:

 - Maximum: R17,712 per month (2025 rates)

-Example: If you earned R15,000/month and worked for 3 years, you’d receive approximately R6,840/month for up to 6 months.
+Example: If you earned R15,000 per month and worked for three years, you could receive roughly R6,840 per month for up to six months.

-Payment Timeline: When You’ll Get Paid
+Payment Timeline: When You Will Get Paid

-Week 1-2: Submit application and documents
+Week 1–2: Application and document submission

 Week 3–4: Biometric verification and processing

-Week 5-6: First payment (if approved)
+Week 5–6: First payment if approved

 Common Delays and How to Avoid Them